USA Banner

 BS Biochemistry and Cell Biology (Minor in Environmental Studies), University of California, San Diego

-At the U.S. DOT Volpe Center, Sudderth manages a variety of projects in the areas of data science and energy analysis.
-She leads teams that develop innovative analytical approaches for data initiatives that inform U.S. DOT policy and support traffic safety applications for state and local partners.
-Sudderth also supports the DOT Energy Resource and Efficiency Program and MARAD to meet federal energy efficiency targets and complete related reporting requirements.
-In addition, she has supported ARPA-E renewable energy programs by assessing potential environmental effects of a new tidal energy technology and transportation applications of novel solar energy technologies.
+Sudderth manages a variety of projects in the areas of energy efficiency and sustainability, resilience, civil rights, and data science.
+She supports the DOT Energy Resource and Efficiency Program and the U.S. DOT Maritime Administration (MARAD) to meet federal energy efficiency and sustainability targets and complete related reporting requirements.
+Sudderth has led teams that develop innovative analytical approaches that support traffic safety applications for state and local partners.
+She helped to develop dose-response relationships for effects of aircraft noise on national park visitors as part of the Air Tour Management program for FAA and NPS and contributed to several journal articles describing the findings.
+Sudderth also supported ARPA-E renewable energy programs by assessing potential environmental effects of a new tidal energy technology and transportation applications of novel solar energy technologies.

 Kim Washington